roshnisharma1/calculator/README.md

 # calculator
-// Java code for a functioning calculator modeled after the Windows 10 Programming Calculator.
+Description: This program creates a calculator GUI from scratch using JavaFX.
+The calculator is modeled after the Windows 10 Programming Calculator.
+Can perform arithmetic operations and conversion between decimal, binary, and hexadecimal units.

+IDE used: Eclipse

+Files included: